bitburner-official/bitburner-src/src/Documentation/doc/basic/stats.md

-# Stats

-The player has several stats that can be increased in order to progress in the game.
+These are some of the stats that will increase and be reset repeatedly as you progress through the game.

 ## Hacking

-Represents the player's ability to code and hack.
+Represents your current ability to code and hack.

 Affects: